6 Tips for Creating Accessible Videos

 Getting Help With Video Accessibility

-The ADA doesn’t include technical criteria for web accessibility, but the Department of Justice (DOJ) has consistently taken the position that it applies to online content, including videos.
+While most accessibility laws don't include technical criteria for web accessibility, most governing agencies have consistently taken the position that it applies to online content, including videos.

-One of the best ways to comply with the ADA — and manage your compliance risk — is to follow the latest Web Content Accessibility Guidelines (WCAG), which the DOJ recommends and uses as a technical standard in accessibility cases.
+One of the best ways to comply with accessibility laws — and manage your compliance risk — is to follow the latest Web Content Accessibility Guidelines (WCAG), which government entities recommend and use as a technical standard in accessibility cases.

 Ready to test your website for accessibility?